nicolrx/facebook-messenger/README.md

 * [Botamp](https://botamp.com) is the all-in-one solution for Marketing Automation via messaging apps.

+* [Botletter](https://www.botletter.com) is a solution to send newsletters via Facebook Messenger.

 ## Hyper loves you

 [Hyper] made this.
 We're a bunch of folks who love building things.
 You should